This post may contain affiliate links. Please see my disclosure policy for details.

 - Is Dunstanburgh dog friendly?
 YES, although the National Trust do own a lot of the area, English Heritage run the castle and they allow dogs.
 Just keep them on a lead on the walk because of the sheep grazing in the area.

-What to wear and a quick packing list
+What to wear for the Craster to Dunstanburgh walk and a quick packing list

 - A good pair of shoes – this walk is mostly flat but you will find you’ll be walking on a lot of uneven ground.
 It can be muddy in bad weather, especially on the grass and headland!
 So, bring a good pair of walking shoes.
 This is no place for stilettos.